amd/ZenDNN/docs/operator/reorder_operator.md

 ## Overview

 This section provides a high-level overview of reorder operations with support for FP32 and BF16 data types, using Out-of-Place and In-Place memory.
-To achieve best performance, certain compute-intensive operations such as matrix multiplication (Matmul) require data in a specalized memory layout known as blocked memory format.
+To achieve best performance, certain compute-intensive operations such as matrix multiplication (Matmul) require data in a specialized memory layout known as blocked memory format.
 The reorder operator efficiently transfers data from contiguous memory format to optimized blocked format based on backend.

 **Important:** By default, the reorder operator expects the input tensor to have a shape of [K x N].
-However, if the tensor is going to be transposed before being consumed by a downstream operator like matmul, then the reorder must be applied to the transposed version of the tensor i.e N x K. Otherwise the expected input dimension remains K x N.
+However, if the tensor is going to be transposed before being consumed by a downstream operator like matmul, then the reorder must be applied to the transposed version of the tensor i.e `N x K`.
+Otherwise the expected input dimension remains `K x N`.

 Practical examples from `reorder_example.cpp` demonstrate these configurations, such as `reorder_outofplace_f32_kernel_example` and `reorder_inplace_bf16_kernel_example`.